 In 2010, Bruce was awarded a member of the Order of Australia for his significant contribution to the ecological management of the coastal zone and as a contributor to public debate on natural resource policy.
 If you want some commentary on coastal management issues for the media, get in touch with Bruce via email@example.com

-If you want to get in contact with John, send him an email at firstname.lastname@example.org
+If you want to get in contact, send an email at firstname.lastname@example.org